2019 Retreat Leaders

-Korin Charlie Pokorny, M.A.
+Korin Charlie Pokorny

 Furyu Nancy Schroeder

-Furyu Nancy Schroeder, a resident of Zen Center for over 35 years, became abiding abbess at Green Gulch Farm Zen Center in March 2014.
-She has directed the Children and Family programs at Green Gulch Farm and has held most of the monastic positions at Zen Center.
-She has been an active supporter of programs for children, people of color, the gay and lesbian community, and the interfaith community.
+Furyu Nancy Schroeder, a resident of San Francisco Zen Center for over 35 years, became Abiding Abbess at Green Gulch Farm Zen Center in March 2014.
+She has held numerous monastic positions at Zen Center and has been an active supporter of programs for children, people of color, the gay and lesbian community, and the interfaith community.